BuhayovA/react-notion-wysiwyg/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+## Possible Solution
+If you have a suggestion on how to fix the issue, please include it here.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

 **Additional context**
 Add any other context about the problem here.

+## Your Environment
+- React/Next.js version:
+- Browser [e.g. chrome, safari]:
+- Version [e.g. 22]:
+- Operating System [e.g. iOS, Windows]:
+- Other relevant information: